 The UN World Food Program says that in Guatemala “the face of hunger and poverty is indigenous, young, and rural”.
-FUNDAMARCOS is working with exactly these people.
-They are fighting malnutrition by teaching families to grow vegetable gardens, plant fruit trees, vaccinate chickens, and increase corn and bean harvests.
-The FUNDAMARCOS Program exemplifies a unique coordination of efforts between its work in nutrition and health and its agriculture program.
-FUNDAMARCOS calls this Agrosalud.
+Baja Verapaz: Health Education is working with exactly these people.
+They are fighting malnutrition by teaching families to grow vegetable gardens, plant fruit trees, vaccinate and raise chickens, and increase corn and bean harvests.
+The Baja Verapaz Health Education Program exemplifies a unique coordination of efforts between its work in nutrition and health and its agriculture program.
+Baja Verapaz Health Education Program calls this ‘Agrosalud’.

-Growing vegetables is an excellent way to start work with village women and an important part of the Agrosalud.
-Many women are now growing vegetables in home gardens.
-For a new group of women large community gardens are useful to teach how to grow a variety of vegetables.
-Later most women grow vegetables in their own home gardens.
+Growing a communal vegetable garden is an excellent way to start work with village women and an important part of the Agrosalud.
+The program promoters work with about 200 women a year in vegetable gardens.
+For a new group of women, large community gardens are useful to teach how to grow a variety of vegetables.
+Later most women are able to grow vegetables on their own home gardens.

-For success in organic, high yield, resilient vegetables growing there are many steps that must be taught:
+For success in organic, high-yield, resilient vegetable growing, many steps must be taught:

 - Planting and weeding

 - Harvesting and washing the vegetables